ellemouton/website/content/posts/ark-vtxos-and-trees.md

 ## Unilateral Exit / Unrolling

 The important thing to grasp here is that the full tree can go on-chain if needed.
-During the setup of the tree (which we can cover later), participants and the operator provide all the signatures required such that any participant ends up with the full chain of fully signed transactions from the batch transaction all the way down to the transaction with their VTXO.
+During the setup of the tree, which we will walk through <a href="#building-the-batch-transaction">further down</a>, participants and the operator provide all the signatures required such that any participant ends up with the full chain of fully signed transactions from the batch transaction all the way down to the transaction with their VTXO.
 This means that at any time, if the user wanted to, they can exit the Ark by broadcasting this chain of transactions.
 They would just need to take responsibility for paying the fees to get the transactions confirmed.
 Let’s walk through an example to see how a participant would go about doing this and how it would affect the rest of the participants along with the operator.

 Let’s walk through this.
 Here is a recap of what the full tree looks like: